ekpangmichael/creating-a-server/README.md

-## Provisioning multiple VM's on vagrant to run both frontend and backend
+## Provisioning multiple VM's with Vagrant

 ## About
 This project provision multiple VM's using Vagrant, virtualbox and bash script, please install the Dependencies below